tewhatuora/api-standards/docs/index.md

 [**Part A: API Concepts and Management**](/api-concepts)

-Part A contains the business context for APIs and their use within Te Whatu Ora.
+Part A contains the business context for APIs and their use within Health NZ.
 It describes the principles and considerations when producing or consuming APIs, some of the benefits and pitfalls of doing so as well as their value when fostering innovation in the health sector.

 [**Part B: API Security**](/api-security)